OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **Are there any restrictions on installing commercial softwares?**

 We only provide software that is freely distributable.
 At present, we do not have or support most commercial software due to licensing issues.
-(One exception is [MATLAB standalone executables](https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example) which have been compiled with the MATLAB Compiler Runtime).
+(One exception is running [MATLAB standalone executables](https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example) which have been compiled with the MATLAB Compiler Runtime).

 **Can I request for system wide installation of the open source software useful for my research?**